 Milk Chocolate Brownies

-2 tsp powdered chocolate drink flavoring for milk
+2 teaspoon powdered chocolate drink flavoring for milk

 pinch baking soda

-Chocolate Glaze: In a small bowl, combine 3 tsp confectioners’ sugar, 1 tsp powdered chocolate drink flavoring for milk, and 1/2 tsp milk until smooth.
+Chocolate Glaze: In a small bowl, combine 3 teaspoon confectioners' sugar, 1 teaspoon powdered chocolate drink flavoring for milk, and ½ teaspoon milk until smooth.

 My chocolate chip buttercream recipe would be delicious on these brownies, too!